I recently had the exciting opportunity to speak with a group of business owners, contractors and employees in the forestry industry about wellbeing.

 None of us generally like being told what to do.

 Often this makes us want to dig our toes in further.
-So a better approach can be to seek to understand the other persons perspective.
+A better approach can be to try and understand the other persons perspective.
 As with many situations, what might be showing up on the surface – vaccine hesitancy and numerous objections, can be very different to what is really going on for a person.

 Needle phobia or trypanophobia is a fear of medical procedures that involve needles or injections.
 It is very common, affecting at least one in 10 people, with estimates as high 25% of adults.
 For many people, fear of needles is linked to fainting or feeling faint.
 Others may endure debilitating panic attacks, with symptoms including changes in blood pressure, sweating and increased heart rate.
 It is nothing to be ashamed of.